-CAUTION: Configuring and enabling the external power failure warning described in External power failure warning in nRF9160 Product Specification is supported by modem firmware.
-V1.3.x21
+CAUTION: Configuring and enabling the external power failure warning described in External power failure warning in nRF9160 Product Specification is supported by modern firmware.

 The set command configures the power off warnings from the modem.
 The warning is received as an unsolicited AT indication.
 A hardware indication event is also sent to the application domain.